 Remember these words: kindness, respect, vulnerability, human being, reassurance.

-Instead of correcting the patient living with dementia, try and remember they are suffering from memory loss.
+Instead of correcting the person living with dementia, try and remember they are living with memory loss.

 Be a guide.